kmkurn/pytorch-crf/docs/index.rst

    >>> model.decode(emissions)
    [[3, 1, 3], [0, 1, 0]]

-This method also accepts a mask tensor, see `CRF.forward` for details.
+This method also accepts a mask tensor, see `CRF.decode` for details.

 API documentation
 =================